In many jurisdictions around the world, the legal profession has become synonymous with the wig and gown.

 Court dress comprises apparel such as the wig and gown, robes, collars, collarets, and bibs.

 It seems the judiciary is hell-bent on clinging to colonial traditions and rituals.
 There is a reluctance to jettison irrational customs such as wearing a wig and gown in a tropical climate and asking female lawyers to announce their relationship status to all and sundry.

-And why hasn’t artificial intelligence been fully integrated into legal practice?
+And why haven’t we seen much AI in legal practice?
 It is because learned fellows are afraid of change and the repercussions of a technological revolution.